 Lesson 2 - Apple App Store and Google Play Optimization Differences

-Many optimization concepts are the same in both app stores, but keyword identification is very different.
-We will explain each store individually so you understand where to spend your time.
+Many ASO concepts are similar in both app stores, but keyword identification in the Apple App Store and the Google Play App Store is remarkably different.
+We will explain the key differences in each store individually so you understand where to spend your time.